sfzhang15/SFD/README.md

 1. Follow the intruction of SSD to create the lmdb of WIDER FACE.

-2. Modify the data augmentation code to make sure that it does not change the image ratio.
+2. Modify the data augmentation code of SSD to make sure that it does not change the image ratio.

-3. Modify the anchor match code to implement the 'scale compensation anchor matching strategy'.
+3. Modify the anchor match code of SSD to implement the 'scale compensation anchor matching strategy'.

 4. Train the model.